 Grow your career as you make a lasting, positive impact for individuals, families, and communities.

-Study cognition, motivation, lifespan development, and learning for individuals ranging from high achievers to those whose needs are more specialized.
-This specialization will give you a multicultural perspective and help you understand, evaluate, and apply research.
-You can gain the skills and knowledge to enhance your work in the classroom and other educational settings.
+Study cognition, motivation, life span development, and learning for individuals ranging from high achievers to those whose needs are more specialized.
+Build a multicultural perspective to help you understand, evaluate, and apply research.
+Gain the skills and knowledge to enhance your work in the classroom and other educational settings.
+Plus, you can get a head start on your doctorate—this specialization track lays the groundwork for pursuit of your doctoral degree.

 |Course Code||PSYC 6002||Course||Foundations of Graduate Study in Psychology||Credits||(3 cr.)|